openintentsframework/oif-contracts/README.md

 OIF is built with output-input separation.
 The goal is to fully separate the various system components and support different mechanisms of asset collection.
 Specifically, both Output First and Input Second flows are facilitated by resource locks and traditional escrows in a single system.

 To achieve this, the system has been designed to be componentized and modular.
 - **InputSettler**: Input collection contract on the input chain.
-Serves multiple roles but the main role is to facilitate the translation of proofs to the unlock call for a lock.
+Serves multiple proposes, but the main one is to finalise intents.
+This contracts is responsible for validating that the intents was filled on the validation chain(using the oracle) and unlocking input contracts to the filler.
 - **OutputSettler**: Output delivery contract on the output chain.
 Allows solvers to fill outputs of orders.
 - **Oracle**: Proof layer.
 Generally a messaging protocol but can be anything: Optimistic proofs, light clients, storage proofs, off-chain agent, etc. Generates proof of filled outputs.